RasikaWarade/chrome-extension-mv3-webpack-boilerplate/README.md

 2. Run command `npm install` to install all node-modules / dependencies
 4. Run command `npm run build`
 5. This will build the `dist` folder
+6. Load your extension on Chrome following:
+   1. Access `chrome://extensions/`
+   2. Check `Developer mode`
+   3. Click on `Load unpacked` extension
-6. Load the Chrome Extension you just build by pointing to this `dist` folder
+   4. Select the `dist` folder

 Note: `gitignore` will help ignore the `node_modules` and `dist` folder to be pushed to the github